Basement Finishing For Resale Compliance In South Jordan, UT

 Ceiling Height And Layout Compliance

-basement ceiling height requirements in utah
+A finished low basement that complies with basement ceiling height requirements in Utah

 Legally, not every basement can be used as a residential area.